All Episodes

 That's why they don't want it.

-If you want to be a part of the program, we'll get to your calls coming up next half hour.
+number if you want to be a part of the program we'll get to your calls coming up next half hour more with bill o'reilly uh coming off his tour last weekend in florida with president trump this This weekend, he's in Houston and Dallas with the president.

 Let me go back to the privacy issue again.